AlexandreLamb/python-custom-lib/Readme.md

-# Python instal library localy
+# Python install library local

-## Work on an test environment
+## Work on and test environment

 Ubuntu 20.04